General Distribution Requirement

 Examination of selected topics of relevance to anthropology, such as Primates; Anthropology through Science Fiction; Darfur: Conflict and Human Rights in Africa, and Applied Anthropology.
 To be announced at registration.
 (4 credits)

 The department offers independent study options in the form of tutorials, independent projects, internships, preceptorships and Honors independent projects.
 For more information contact the department and review the Curriculum section of the catalog.
+In general, these do not count towards fulfillment of the major.
+An exception may be made at the discretion of the department chair.

 A maximum of two courses in anthropology taken at other universities or institutions of tertiary education (including foreign universities) may be counted towards the major at the discretion of the department chair.